Frequently Asked Questions

 Do I need a FusionHub?

-It depends on what you want SpeedFusion to do for you.
-A FusionHub is a virtual Peplink appliance that runs on a cloud server (AWS, Azure, Vultr, or any provider that supports KVM virtualisation).
-It acts as the remote endpoint for SpeedFusion tunnels, receiving bonded traffic from your Peplink routers in the field and reassembling it before forwarding it to the internet or your private network.
+Depends on what you want SpeedFusion to do.
+FusionHub is a virtual Peplink appliance that runs on a cloud server (AWS, Azure, Vultr, or any provider supporting KVM virtualisation).
+It acts as the remote endpoint for SpeedFusion tunnels, receiving bonded traffic from your Peplink routers in the field and reassembling it before forwarding to the internet or your private network.

 You need a FusionHub if you want to use SpeedFusion Bonding or WAN Smoothing.
 These features require a remote endpoint to reconstruct the split or duplicated packets.
 Without a FusionHub (or another Peplink router acting as the hub), you are limited to Hot Failover between your WAN connections, which does not aggregate bandwidth or smooth packet loss.